Cacti/documentation/How-to-Graph-Your-Network.md

            context ("") will be used.

     group GROUP {v1|v2c|usm} SECNAME
-           maps  a  security name (in the specified security model) intoa named group.
+           maps  a  security name (in the specified security model) into a named group.
            Several group directives can specify the same group name, allowing a single access setting to apply to several  users and/or community strings.